Opp Meaning Slang: What Does “Opp” Mean in Street Talk?

 FAQs

-Q1: What does opp stand for?
+Q1: What does OPP stand for?

 A: Opp is short for “opposition” or “opponent,” often used in street slang or rap culture to refer to a rival, enemy, or someone from an opposing group.
+It can also be used more casually to describe anyone you’re against or not cool with.

-Q3: Can I call my friend an OPP as a joke?
+Q2: Can I call my friend an OPP as a joke?

 A: Yes, but be careful—while some friends might find it funny, others could take it the wrong way depending on the tone and setting.

-Q4: Where did opp originate?
+Q3: Where did Opp originate?

 A: The slang term “opp” originated in Chicago drill music and street culture, where it stands for “opposition” or “opponent.”

-Q5: What’s the difference between an “opp” and a “hater”?
+Q4: What’s the difference between an “opp” and a “hater”?

 A: An “opp” is usually seen as a direct enemy or rival, often with real conflict involved, while a “hater” is someone who dislikes or criticizes you, often from a distance.